Skip to content

 Pricing Details

 Two pricing models.
 Interchange++ (IC++) splits costs into interchange (passed through), scheme fees (passed through) and emerchantpay's markup (negotiated).
 This is the structure large merchants prefer because the markup is the only negotiable line and the rest is auditable against published Visa/MC schedules.
-Blended pricing wraps everything into a single percentage — easier to budget against, more expensive in steady state.
-Gaming runs high-risk so card processing typically lands 1.8-3.5% all-in, plus 5-10% rolling reserve held for 6 months and FX markup of 1-2%.
+Blended pricing wraps everything into a single percentage, easier to budget against and more expensive in steady state.
+Gaming runs high-risk, so card processing typically lands 1.8-3.5% all-in, plus a 5-10% rolling reserve held for 6 months and an FX markup of 1-2%.
 Setup fees are usually waived for credible operators.
-Without a published rate card, the practical benchmarks are: AstroPay charges 1-2.5% with a 3-month reserve in LATAM; Solidgate publishes 0.3-0.8% + acquiring; Nuvei runs 1.5-3.5% with 5-10% reserve for 6 months. emerchantpay sits between Solidgate and Nuvei on price for similar capability.
+Without a published rate card, the practical benchmarks are: AstroPay charges 1-2.5% with a 3-month reserve in LATAM, while Nuvei runs 1.5-3.5% with 5-10% reserve for 6 months. emerchantpay sits in the mid-market tier on price, so the cleanest read comes from running its custom quote next to a Nuvei quote for similar capability.
 On $500k/month gaming volume, expect $10,000-$17,000/month in total fees before reserve capital impact.
 May 2026.

 Speed & Settlement